canorve/EllipSect/README.md

 **[EllipSect.py](EllipSect.py)**

-This code is "similar" to IRAF's ellipse routine.
+This code is "similar" (but not sustitute) to IRAF's ellipse routine.
 It creates a Surface brightness profile for the galaxy and the model.

 In addition, *EllipSect* can compute variables such as Absolute Magnitude,